FlorentCLMichel/learning_with_ai/ZKP.md

 | Universal | The CRS is generated once and can be reused for any circuit up to a certain size. | PLONK

 ---

+## The Fiat-Shamir Heuristic

+The **Fiat-Shamir heuristic** is a technique used to transform an **interactive** proof (where a Prover and Verifier talk back and forth) into a **non-interactive** proof (where the Prover sends a single, standalone message).

+The Verifier's job is to provide a random "challenge."
+The Fiat-Shamir heuristic essentially replaces the human Verifier with a **cryptographic hash function**.

+### **How the Transformation Works**

+In a typical interactive "Sigma protocol," there are three steps:

+1. **Commitment:** The Prover sends a message $t$ (a random "blinded" version of their secret).
+2. **Challenge:** The Verifier sends a random value $c$.
+3. **Response:** The Prover sends a response $z$ based on their secret, the randomness in $t$, and the challenge $c$.

+**With Fiat-Shamir, the interaction is removed:**

+- Instead of waiting for the Verifier to send $c$, the Prover computes the challenge themselves using a hash function: **$c = \text{Hash}(x, t)$**.
+- Because a cryptographic hash function is "unpredictable," the Prover cannot "choose" a challenge that makes a fake proof work.14 They are effectively forced to use a random-looking value that depends entirely on their initial commitment.

+### **Why It Matters**

+- **Scalability:** The Prover can generate the proof once and post it on a blockchain or a public server.15 Anyone (the "Public") can verify it at any time without the Prover needing to be online.
+- **Transferability:** Since the challenge is fixed by the hash of the data, the proof is "bound" to that specific statement and commitment.
+It can be verified by multiple parties without re-running the protocol.
+- **Security:** This transformation is considered secure in the **Random Oracle Model (ROM)**, assuming the hash function behaves like a perfectly random function.

+### **The "Sudoku" Connection**

+In the above Sudoku example, if you used Fiat-Shamir, you wouldn't wait for a friend to tell you "Check the Rows."
+Instead, you would take a photo of your face-down card layout, **hash that photo**, and use the resulting hash value to determine which constraint (Rows, Cols, or Grids) you must reveal.
+Because you committed to the cards *before* knowing the hash, you couldn't have cheated!

+***

 ## Appendix: Notations Reference